 Scholars also build relationships with UCSB research faculty and local STEM industry professionals throughout the program.
-Virtual tours of research labs will introduce students to possible future research opportunities, and three networking events give Scholars insight into the expectations UCSB faculty and local industry have for research/industry interns in their labs/companies.
+Tours of research labs will introduce students to possible future research opportunities, and two networking events give Scholars insight into the expectations UCSB faculty and local industry have for research/industry interns in their labs/companies.

 What happens after SIMS?